 Facial hair transplants, including eyebrow transplants, are growing in popularity across demographics.
 “I do believe social media has a lot to do with it," says Dr. Paul.
 "People are now effectively carrying a mirror around with them all the time which would never have been the case in the past."
 Hair transplants are often suggested after other therapeutic options have failed to provide the desired results.
 A transplant is more invasive and costly than PRP, but offers excellent results for most patients.

 Facial hair transplants work the same way as the more common scalp hair transplant.
 Transplants are carried out by harvesting healthy follicles from a donor site.
-Surgeons will chose the donor area, generally on the back of the patient’s head, to ensure that the hair follicles that are collected look similar to the patient’s own facial hair.
-Incisions are then made in the recipient sites (the beard, moustache, or eyebrows) and the harvested healthy follicles are individually inserted.
-The process is repeated many times in order to ensure a natural-looking, full bodied result.
+Surgeons will choose the donor area, generally on the back of the patient’s head, to ensure that the hair follicles that are collected look similar to the patient’s own facial hair.
+Incisions are then made in the recipient sites (the beard, mustache, or eyebrows) and the harvested healthy follicles are individually inserted.
+The process is repeated many times in order to ensure a natural-looking, full-bodied result.

 Around two weeks after the procedure, the transplanted hairs will fall out which can be alarming to patients, but then new hair will begin to grow, usually between two and four months after the procedure.
 In the case of transplanted eyebrows, the transplanted hairs will not stop growing after seven weeks as they would if they were natural eyebrow hairs so patients will need to trim the transplanted hairs often to maintain consistency.